tigawanna/foreach/docs/authgurad.md

 ```

-and wrap the childern like this
+and wrap the children like this
 ```ts
           <Routes>
             <Route